nelso0/barbotine-arbitrage-bot/README.md

 The things you need before installing the software.

 * Python 3
-* Environment where you can run bash scripts
+* Environment where you can run bash scripts (which means you can run bash scripts by typing ``bash <script.sh>`` in your terminal/cmd window.
+If you can't, go [here](https://www.thewindowsclub.com/how-to-run-sh-or-shell-script-file-in-windows-10))

 <a name="installation"/>